 Teaching Commons > Teaching Guides > Technology > Zoom > Recording a Zoom Meeting

-Zoom meetings can be recorded, saved, and shared after they occur.
-Hosts can choose to save a meeting to their computer or to Zoom cloud storage.
+Zoom meetings can be recorded and saved to be shared after they occur.
+Hosts can choose to save a meeting to Zoom cloud storage or to their computer.
 All Zoom recordings will be saved for 120 days in the cloud.

 Note: Students do not have access to record to the cloud.
 However, they can record Zoom meetings using the directions for

 If a meeting has already been recorded to the cloud, by default it will be set with a passcode.
 Sharing the recording through Zoom as an

 external learning tool will allow students in a course to view all recordings, so the passcode does not need to be disabled unless it is preferred.

 Note: Class recordings should be shared via D2L for FERPA compliance.